Salt: Self-Consistent Distribution Matching with Cache-Aware Training for Fast Video Generation: Experimental Results

 \textbf{Image-to-Video on Wan~2.1 14B.} Tab.~\ref{tab:vbench_i2v} reports VBench-I2V results under an extremely low inference budget of 4 NFEs.
 Under the same training setting as DMD (8 H200 GPUs, 800 iterations), SC-DMD achieves the best \emph{I2V Score} ($93.90$) and \emph{Imaging Quality} ($72.16$), while substantially improving temporal coherence over DMD: \emph{Background Consistency} increases from $92.79$ to $95.97$, \emph{Motion Smoothness} from $97.99$ to $98.37$, and \emph{Temporal Flickering} from $95.21$ to $97.41$.
 These gains indicate that semigroup-defect regularization improves multi-step compositional stability without sacrificing visual fidelity.
 Compared with LightX2V, our method is also much more training-efficient, while remaining competitive or superior on most key metrics.
 Although \emph{Dynamic Degree} decreases relative to DMD ($58.46 \rightarrow 52.85$), the simultaneous gains in smoothness, flicker suppression, and imaging quality suggest that SC-DMD favors more coherent motion rather than simply increasing optical-flow magnitude.

 We also report an adversarial variant, Ours-$\alpha$, which adds an extra discriminator during training.
 It further improves \emph{Quality Score} to $81.71$ and \emph{Dynamic Degree} to $68.13$, showing that SC-DMD is compatible with stronger perceptual objectives.
-More details on this variant are provided in the appendix.
+More implementation details are provided in the appendix.

 \textbf{Text-to-Video on Wan~2.1 1.3B.} We further evaluate SC-DMD in the non-autoregressive T2V setting (``Diffusion models'' group in Tab.~\ref{tab:quant_compare_open_models}).
-Under the standard 4-NFE setting, SC-DMD improves over DMD on both \emph{Total Score} ($83.19$ vs.\ $82.78$) and \emph{Quality Score} ($84.42$ vs.\ $84.39$), while remaining competitive with rCM on \emph{Semantic Score}.
+Under the standard 4-NFE setting, SC-DMD improves over DMD on both \emph{Total Score} ($83.36$ vs.\ $82.78$) and \emph{Quality Score} ($84.76$ vs.\ $84.39$), while remaining competitive with rCM on \emph{Semantic Score}.
 More importantly, the gain persists even at 2 NFEs: SC-DMD improves \emph{Total Score} from $82.41$ to $82.85$ and \emph{Quality Score} from $83.49$ to $84.06$ over DMD.
 These results show that the benefit of compositional regularization remains effective even under more aggressive few-step compression.